Broomhill F.C. (Scotland): History

+On 30 May 2025, the club announced they would cease operations with immediate effect following relegation from the Lowland League.

 Ground

+Initially the club ground-shared with Maryhill at Lochburn Park for their first two seasons in the Lowland League.

-From the 2016–17 season, the club reached an agreement with Scottish League One side Alloa Athletic to share Recreation Park, with a view to the club reaching their long-term goal of having their own facility located in Glasgow.
-The club previously ground-shared with Maryhill at Lochburn Park for their first two seasons in the Lowland League.
+Ahead of the 2016–17 season, the club reached an agreement with Scottish League One side Alloa Athletic to share Recreation Park, with a view to the club reaching their long-term goal of having their own facility located in Glasgow.

-As of the 2022–23 season, the club will play their home games at Broadwood Stadium, Cumbernauld.
+From the 2022–23 season, as part of the commercial agreement with Open Goal, the club played their home games at Broadwood Stadium, Cumbernauld.